The West Coast is at Alert Level 2. COVID-19 Business Support

-Tucked away in a corner of Kahurangi National Park, The Oparara has a magic all of its own, born of a million years of undisturbed isolation.
+Tucked away in a corner of Kahurangi National Park, the Oparara has a magic all of its own, born of millions years of undisturbed isolation.

-Experience Limestone arches, caves, whiskey coloured river, lake and rainforest all within the Kahurangi National Park on the West Coast.
+Experience limestone arches, caves, whiskey coloured rivers and lake and rainforest all within the Kahurangi National Park on the West Coast.

 - Rich unspoiled rainforest stretching across a broad valley floor.